-An LEA may use up to 15% of IDEA, Part B funds for any fiscal year to develop and implement coordinated early intervening services for students who are not currently identified as needing special education or related services.
+An LEA identified as significantly disproportionate is required to use exactly 15% of IDEA, Part B funds for any fiscal year to develop and implement comprehensive coordinated early intervening services (CCEIS).
+These funds can be used for students who are not currently identified as students with disabilities.